Spool Inspector — Build Guide

 Wire & Cable

-• 26-28 AWG stranded wire (assorted colors, about 1 foot total) — for making Dupont cables
+• 26-28 AWG stranded wire (assorted colors, about 1 foot total) — for Dupont cables and load cell

 • 1x USB-C cable — power and initial programming